River Rouge (Michigan): Physical and natural aspects

 The River Rouge totals 127 mi in length and is divided into four branches, the main, upper, middle, and lower branches.
-The upper branch flows into the main branch in northwest Detroit, just east of Redford Township.
+The upper branch flows into the main branch in western Detroit within the historic Eliza Howell Park, just east of Redford Township, near the intersection of U.S. Route 24 and U.S. Interstate 96.
 The middle branch enters the main branch in Dearborn Heights just north of the boundary with Dearborn.
 The lower branch joins less than two miles (3 km) downstream in Dearborn.

 The lower 1.5 mi of the river south of Michigan Avenue were channelized, widened, and dredged to allow freighter access to Ford's River Rouge Plant inland factory facilities.
 The plant was built between 1915 and 1927.
 It was the first manufacturing facility for automobiles that included within the plant virtually everything needed to produce the cars: blast furnaces, an open hearth mill, a steel rolling mill, a glass plant, a huge power plant, and an assembly line.
 During the 1930s, some 100,000 workers were employed here.
 The plant has been designated as a National Historic Landmark.